Home Health Aide Training

 Types of Patients Needing Home Health Care

-As a Home Health Aide, you will primarily care for patients in their own homes or residential facilities.
+As an HHA, you will primarily care for patients in their own homes or residential facilities.
 Although many patients are elderly, that’s not always the case.
 Patients often need home health care for illnesses and disabilities that may not be related to old age.
-If you’re working for agencies that provide services for hospice patients or through federally funded programs, Home Health Aide certification often is required.
+If you’re working for agencies that provide services for hospice patients or through federally funded programs, HHA certification often is required.
 Following is a list of patients you may find yourself being responsible for:

 • Chronically Ill